mu-semtech/ember-data-table/README.md

   </Ui::Table>
 ```

-Add the `@customFields` property to indicate which fields should receive custom rendering, and use the `:data-cell` slot to implement the rendering aspect:
+The `@customFields` property lists which fields which receive custom rendering.
+Use the `:data-cell` slot to implement the rendering aspect:

 ```hbs
   <RawDataTable